Catherine Gallant

 Khaleegi Dance

-Catherine Gallant, (choreographer) has been creating work in NYC over the past 30 years.
+Catherine Gallant, (performer/choreographer/educator) has been creating work in NYC over the past 40 years.
 Catherine Gallant/DANCE brings dance to new audiences through direct interaction with the public.
 Ms. Gallant's work has been performed in Times Square, a pedestrian block of E. 91st Street in Manhattan, Green-Wood Cemetery, and Inwood Hill Park.
 She has also presented work at the 92Y Harkness Dance Center, City Center Studios, WestFest, Danspace St. Mark’s (Dance Access), American Dance Guild and Jacob's Pillow's Inside/Out Series.
 Ms. Gallant’s work has been supported by Jody and John Arnhold, LMCC, Chashama, The Harkness Foundation for Dance, Foundation for Contemporary Arts and Partnerships for Parks/City Parks Foundation.
 Catherine is also the director of Dances by Isadora which, since 1989, performs, teaches and collaborates with dancers throughout the world.
 Catherine is the US performer of Jerome Bel’s recent work, Isadora Duncan.
 She began her study of the technique of Isadora Duncan in 1982 with Julia Levien and is a founding member of the Duncan Archive duncanarchive.org.
-Catherine has been the full-time NYCDOE dance educator at PS 89 in Manhattan since 1998.
+Catherine was the full-time NYCDOE dance educator at PS 89 in Manhattan from 1998-2023.
 She and her students were featured in the Emmy-nominated PBS documentary, PS DANCE!
-Catherine is on the faculty of the Dance Education Laboratory (DEL).
+Catherine is on the faculty of the Dance Education Laboratory (DEL).and Hunter College.
 Ms. Gallant is a graduate of the Boston Conservatory and holds an MFA in Dance from Temple University. www.dancesbyisadora.com www.catherinegallantdance.com

 • Home